katydecorah/katydecorah.github.io/_posts/2014-01-03-flat-icon-by-bosco.md

 ![diagram of badge](https://dl.dropbox.com/s/bu3sbyih8u2ek94/flat-icon-by-bosco-badge.png)

-Can you tell I got an iPad for Christmas?
+Can you tell that I got an iPad for Christmas?